-In the present day we have a brach for engineering as illumination engineering.
-So we can understand the importance of the illumination.
-For satisfying the consumer requirements, electrical installation should be well designed and applied with a Professional knowledge.
-In the present day when we are choosing an armature we are not looking only to its power consumption, but also we are considering the illumination level the type and design of the armature if its suitable or not for the project.
+The electrical design works are very important in the planning of Hotels, Super Markets, Schools, and other Service buildings.
+For satisfying the consumer requirements, electrical installation should be well designed and applied with a professional knowledge, because in the present day when we are choosing an armature we don't looking only to its watt value.
+We consider the lumen of the lamp the type and design of the armature if its suitable or not for the project, and sometimes the working temperature.

-Our Project is about the electrical installation of a hospital.
-This project needs well knowledge about electrical installation and also researching the present system.
-This project consists the installation of lighting circuits, the installation of sockets, illumination with spots, fan and motor for central heating system, television, data and telephone systems.
+This project is about the electrical installation of a service building, this project needs well knowledge about electrical installation and also researching the present system.
+This project consist of the installation of lighting circuits, the installation of sockets, illumination with spots, fan and motor for central heating system, fire alarm system, television, data and telephone systems.
 For all of these, there are some regulations that has to be applied.
-All projects are drawn in AutoCAD 2014.
+All project is drawn in AutoCAD 2014.